seanrioux/user-story-examples/rideshare.md

 nav_order: 2
 ---

-# Rideshare
+# Rideshare example

 An example ride-sharing experience from the perspective of a commuter who provides their location, and is connected to drivers in their area to successfully arrives at their destination.

+## User story index

-- Authorize my location
+1. Authorize my location
-- Enter my destinaion
+2. Enter my destinaion
-- Review pricing
+3. Review pricing
-- Confirm
+4. Confirm
-- Follow
+5. Follow
-- Ride
+6. Ride
-- Arrive
+7. Arrive
-- Confirm
+8. Confirm
-- Rate
+9. Rate

-## Stories
+## Example user stories

 ### Enter my destination